ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

     - Accepting, and left

 The primary group struggling consists of the Lower and Middle classes of hulderálfar along with the Misfits who have remained.
-They struggle against the Upper class and Claus family, where in our story the upper class hs some improper management and exploitation, but not all of them are like this.
+They struggle against the Upper class and Claus family, where in our story the upper class has some improper management and exploitation, but not all of them are like this.
 The Claus family in our instance is doing their best with what little resources and energy they have.
 Perhaps their primary fault lies in not letting somethings go or fester briefly in order to restructure the hulderálfar classes to fix the tilted scales and rebalance power among their workers.
 Fundamentally, this community lacks any means of revenue as they entirely are a non-profit venture that provides only charity.
-Thus the resources they need are left up to them to aquire or to bargin with others through means of trading their services or crafts.
+Thus the resources they need are left up to them to acquire or to bargain with others through means of trading their services or crafts.
 So perhaps, they should be a toy store for the majority of the year to acquire revenue, but in our story they certainly have not gotten stable enough  neither as an organization nor in their available trade routes to establish something like that yet.
 Such a commercial materialistic business probably wouldn't excel in the pre-medieval times anyways where getting coal *is* a grand gift in a frigid winter, although I may not be fully appreciating how much the powerful and rich nobles could pay to support such a toymaker.